spyc/elearn-doc/README.md

 Elearn Doc
 ============

-This is the documentation of elearn service.
+This is the user manual and developer documentation of elearn service.